Five Steps to Better Not-For-Profit Director Recruitment

-Earlier this year I was interviewed by our friends over at AICD for an article on building not-for-profit boards.
-There were some tips and suggestions that I shared in that article for NFP boards to build a great team around the board table.
+I was recently interviewed by our friends over at AICD for an article on building not-for-profit boards.
+There were some tips and suggestions that I shared in that article for how NFP boards can build a great team around the board table.
 This information is also useful for board hopefuls as it gives them insight into how NFP boards approach director recruitment and how they can best work within that process to gain a board seat.

 Today, in this post, I elaborate on the five steps to finding the right director for an NFP board shared in the AICD article.